thedude0606/manusoptions/PROGRESS.md

 - Verified streaming interval component is correctly set to disabled=False by default
 - Confirmed toggle callback correctly enables/disables the interval
 - Verified debug logging is present throughout the streaming data flow
+- Identified that streaming functionality is still not working despite correct configuration
+- Found that logs directory was missing, suggesting StreamingManager may not be initializing properly
+- Created logs directory to enable proper logging for troubleshooting

 ## Completed Tasks
 - Repository analysis and code review